codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

 This command shows the current status of the Git repository.
 The output On branch main and nothing to commit, working tree clean indicates that there are no pending changes, and all changes have been committed.
 At this point, the file has been added and the updates have been committed.

+4. Screenshot :
-4. Screenshot: Committing Additional Changes
+Committing Additional Changes
 In this step, Git commands are used to manage and commit additional files:
     1. git commit -m "Update hello.html with new header" This command commits the changes made to hello.html, with a message saying that the header was updated.